YatharthVyas/chess-game-haskell/README.md

 -   For borders in UI: https://github.com/jtdaugherty/brick/blob/master/programs/BorderDemo.hs
 -   Tasty documentation (for tests): https://hackage.haskell.org/package/tasty
 -   Brick documentation (for UI): https://hackage.haskell.org/package/brick
+-   Github Copilot was used to auto-complete some of the code for the project: https://copilot.github.com/
+-   ChatGPT was used in error debugging and some code completion: https://chat.openai.com/

 ## Milestones